Our Curated Guide To Family Stays In London

 The Berkeley's mini burgers, fruit kebabs, chips and goujons

-London is a very walkable city, but with each step, appetites will sharpen.
-So it’s fortunate that London is also a cornucopia of eateries, cafes, restaurants, bars and food stalls.
-In west London, there’s no better way to start the day than at The Berkeley’s very own patisserie, where Cédric Grolet’s seasonal creations are whimsical, playful and utterly delicious.
-A visit to Borough Market means nibbling your way through artisan goods and enticing street food, while Fortnum and Masons is the place to go for a take-home treat.
+London is a very walkable city, but with each step, you’ll work up an appetite.
+So it’s fortunate that the city is also a cornucopia of eateries, cafes, restaurants, bars and food stalls.
+In west London, there’s no better way to start the day than at The Berkeley’s very own patisserie, where Cedric Grolet’s seasonal creations are playful and utterly delicious.
+A visit to Borough Market means nibbling your way through artisan goods and enticing street food, while Fortnum & Mason is the place to go for a take-home treat.
 With an ‘Alice in Wonderland’ atmosphere and gorgeous array of beautifully styled products, this landmark store has appeal for all ages.
-(And when the kids have seen enough, Hamleys London’s most dazzling toy shop is just around the corner.)
+(And when the kids have seen enough, Hamleys – London’s most dazzling toy shop – is just around the corner.)

 Boy and girl in The Berkeley's white dressing gowns holding hands by the Berkeley rooftop pool